PlanterApp/planter_docs/content/en/docs/300_plant-information/307_create-plants/index.md

 ---
-title: "How can I create new plants?"
+title: "How can I create custom plants?"
 description: "Learn how to create your own custom plants"
 weight: 307
 draft: false
 url: "plant-information/create-plants"
 ---

-Growing a plant that's not in Planter yet?
-Create your own custom plant!

 1. Select **Plants** from the menu bar<br /><br />
 {{< screenshot Menu-plants.jpg "Screenshot of Planter menu with Plants selected" >}}<br /><br />